o2ac/o2ac-ur/catkin_ws/src/o2ac_pose_distribution_updater/README.md

 - `moveit_msgs/CollisionObject object`: a CollisionObject representing the object
 - `uint8 distribution_type`: whether method is used to represent uncertainty of the pose.
 Its meaning is the same as the case of `updateDistributionGoal`.
 - `geometry_msgs/PoseWithCovarianceStamped distribution`: the current distribution of the pose of the object
+- `duration lifetime`: the lifetime of the marker

 ## Response
 Nothing